xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

-Before we use our new application to solve our simple science question, how can we assure ourselves that the code we have written is correct or, at the very least, sanity check ourselves that there isn't anything glarinly incorrect?
+Before we use our new application to solve our simple science question, how can we assure ourselves that the code we have written is correct or, at the very least, sanity check ourselves that there isn't anything glaringly incorrect?

 {% include qanda
     question='Can you think ways to test the application?'